awesome-llama/procedural-sandbox/README.md

 Written in [goboscript](https://github.com/aspizu/goboscript).

-# Project Instructions
+## Project Instructions
-The project uses a 3D voxel "canvas" with each voxel storing red, green, blue, opacity, and emission data, in the inclusive range 0.0-1.0.
+The project uses a 3D voxel "canvas" with each voxel storing red, green, blue, opacity, and emission data, in the range 0.0-1.0 (inclusive).
 The canvas wraps on the X and Y axes allowing for seamless texture generation.
+The canvas may be of any dimensions larger than 0.

 The screen consists of a *viewport*, a *side bar*, and a *top bar*.

 The viewport displays the canvas, which may be navigated by clicking and dragging or pressing the WASD keys.
 Mouse scroll wheel (or up/down arrow keys) to zoom.

+The top bar has various easy-to-access buttons.

+The side bar is a stack of modular UI elements for performing any task such as import/export, texture generation, and special effects.

+TextImage is the supported image format for this project.
+Use the converter tool here: https://awesome-llama.github.io/utils/TextImage

-# Dependencies
+## Dependencies
-- goboscript 3.1.0 or higher
+- goboscript 3.1.0
-- Python 3.12 or higher
+- Python 3.12

-# Building
+## Building
+If using Visual Studio Code, you may simply run the Build task.
+An sb3 file will be generated.
+This can be opened up in Scratch or TurboWarp (recommended).
 1. Run `UI_creator.py` to create the user interface list data.
-2. Run the goboscript build command.
-If using Visual Studio Code, you may run the build task.
-An sb3 file will be generated.
-This may be opened up in Scratch or TurboWarp (recommended).
+2. Run the goboscript build command. `build -i src -o "Procedural Sandbox.sb3"`